 - A communication plan detailing how notifications should be sent (e.g., email, phone, or chat)

 - A timeline for each escalation step to ensure prompt action

-StatusCast automates the entire execution of the escalation policy, streamlining their incident management process.
-This ensures that the right people are informed and engaged to manage the incident and take corrective actions, reducing manual efforts and speeding up the time to incident resolution.
+StatusCast automates the entire execution of the escalation policy, streamlining its incident management process.
+This ensures the right people are informed and engaged to take action and manage the incident, reducing manual efforts while speeding up the time to incident resolution.

 Effective team collaboration is essential during the incident response process.
 A well-organized IR playbook should emphasize the importance of teamwork and provide guidelines for how IT departments can collaborate effectively.

 - Clearly defined roles and responsibilities for each team member